 How to Treat Keratosis Pilaris

-Whilst harmless, keratosis pilaris can be a cosmetic concern.
+Whilst totally harmless, keratosis pilaris is a common beauty concern.
 Although there’s no quick way to get rid of rough and bumpy skin caused by keratosis pilaris.
 There are however, many good treatments that can significantly improve the skin’s appearance.
 Here’s how to treat keratosis pilaris properly.

 Avoid Triggers

-Whilst keratosis pilaris is largely a hereditary condition, certain factors can worsen it’s severity.
-Start by minimising or eliminating potential triggers or aggravating factors.
+Whilst keratosis pilaris is largely a genetic condition, certain factors can worsen its appearance.
+Start by reducing or getting rid of potential triggers.
 This will speed up or improve the results of your treatments.

-- Dry Weather: the bumps are often more pronounced in dry and cold weather due to reduced humidity.
+- Dry Weather: the bumps are often more obvious in dry and cold weather due to reduced humidity.
 This can lead to drier skin.

-- Dry Skin: this can exacerbate the roughness and bumpiness of keratosis pilaris which often co-exists with dry skin conditions like eczema.
+- Dry Skin: this can worsen the roughness and bumpiness of keratosis pilaris which often exists alongside dry skin conditions like eczema.

-- Hormonal Changes: some women report that their keratosis pilaris becomes more noticeable during menopause, pregnancy or their menstrual cycle.
-This suggests there might be a possible hormonal link.
+- Hormonal Changes: some women report that their keratosis pilaris becomes more visible during menopause, pregnancy or their menstrual cycle.
+This suggests there might be a possible hormone link.

-- Friction: continuous friction from tight clothing can irritate the skin which can exhacerbate keratosis pilaris.
+- Friction: constant rubbing from tight clothing can irritate the skin which can worsen keratosis pilaris.

-- Harsh Soaps and Skincare: products that dry out the skin or disrupt its natural barrier can aggravate keratosis pilaris.
+- Harsh Soaps and Skincare: products that dry out the skin or disrupt its natural barrier can worsen keratosis pilaris.
 Try to use gentle moisturising cleansers instead of harsh soaps.

-- Excessive Scrubbing or Exfoliation: Whilst gentle exfoliation can help in managing rough and bumpy skin, aggressive scrubbing can inflame the skin and worsen the condition.
+- Excessive Scrubbing or Exfoliation: Whilst gentle exfoliation can help reduce rough and bumpy skin, aggressive scrubbing can inflame the skin and worsen the condition.

-- Allergies: some people report flare-ups linked to certain allergens.
-However, this is a less common trigger and not well-established.
+- Allergies: some people report flare ups linked to certain allergens.
+However, this is a less common trigger and not well known.

 Skincare